 Cloudy and rust colored water, metallic taste, and stained laundry and plumbing can be symptoms from iron or manganese in your well water.

 Rotten Egg Smell

 The rotten egg smell is caused by hydrogen sulfide.
 It is not harmful to your health, however it can make your water corrosive.
 This sulfur-tainted water will sometimes leave yellow or black stains on your kitchen and bathroom fixtures.
 It is also extremely unpleasant to deal with.

 Well water is susceptible to bacteria because it isn’t regulated by the government, and chlorine isn’t added to destroy it.
 A common bacteria found in well water is E.coli due to sewage and animal waste seeping into the water table.
 If you drink the water and have stomach problems this could be a sign it is time to test for bacteria.

 Acidic (Low pH)

 Blue or green staining on your copper pipes or bathroom fixtures usually means your well water is acidic.
-It can lead to pinhole leaks, in your copper piping, and blue/green staining throughout your house.
+It can lead to pinhole leaks in your copper piping, and blue/green staining throughout your house.

 If your well is located near a flood plain, septic system, livestock, or agriculture you may be at risk.
-Nitrates have been shown to cause birth defects and methemoglobinemia (decreasing the ability of the blood to carry oxygen to tissues).
+Nitrates have been shown to cause birth defects and methemoglobinemia (decreases the ability of the blood to carry oxygen to tissues).